Search the Whole Web to quickly find what you're looking for:

 on this acceptable to the ASA will be forthcoming for some time.
 However, the history of homoeopathy as written at the time by the equivalent of reporters and statisticians includes the following.

-As a matter of historical record, one of the most outstanding accomplishments of homoeopathy was in Leipzig, Germany in the 1800’s.
+As a matter of historical record, one of the most outstanding accomplishments in the history of homeopathy was in Leipzig, Germany in the 1800’s.
 During the scourge of the plague in Leipzig tens of thousands of people died because of this awful disease.

 Hahnemann, the founder of homoeopathy, is reported as having saved 183 cases of people who were ordered to the "dead house" and who were considered untreatable cases.